codescape/jira-multiple-subtasks/docs/syntax.md

     - Task with an absolute due date
       dueDate: 2023-02-11

 Please note:
-The absolute date needs to follow in the correct format to be used.
-The required format is `yyyy-mm-dd`.
+The required format for absolute dates is `yyyy-mm-dd`.
 For single-digit months and days, you can omit the leading zero.

 #### Watcher(s)